-- NO gerbils, hamsters, reptiles or other live animals on the bus.
+- No live animals are permitted on the bus.

 - Keep the bus clean.
-Do not tamper with bus equipment.
+Do not tamper with any bus equipment.

-- Follow all rules posted in the school bus.
+- Follow all the rules posted on the school bus.

 Use of Video and Audio on School Vehicles

-In an effort to provide safe and secure transportation to all students of our school district, we may make use of video and audio equipment on school buses and vehicles used to transport students.
+To provide safe and secure transportation for all students at our school district, we may make use of video and audio equipment on school buses and vehicles used to transport students.

 CAREER AND TECHNICAL EDUCATION